Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability with set-valued output uncertainty

 \section{Observability with set-valued output uncertainty}

-We will now define the set-valued observability measure to ``control'' the quality of estimation along a planned trajectory $x_{0:T}$.
-For the LTI system Eq. (\ref{Eq:sys1})-Eq. (\ref{Eq:sys2}) with a Gaussian noise model, it is known that that estimation can be improved by optimizing over OG properties directly~\cite{Alaeddini14Obs}.
-Generally the conditioning of the OG must be improved so that the estimation is robust and state is unique under measurement errors.
-For set-valued measurements, we build a similar setup.
-We first examine the notion of \textit{distinguishability} that defines observability for a general class of nonlinear systems as defined it~\cite{Hermann77Obs}, to form the basis of our set-based definitions.
+To ``control'' the quality of the estimation process along a planned state sequence $x_{0:T}$, a set-valued observability measure is defined in this section.
+For a LTI system with a Gaussian noise model, it is known that estimation can be improved by directly optimizing properties of the OG~\cite{Alaeddini14Obs}.
+For set-valued measurements, an analogous setup is proposed in this work.
+In this direction, the notion of \textit{distinguishability} is first examined~\cite{Hermann77Obs}.